 Please register early as class can be canceled if not enough registrants the Monday before class begins.

 This one-day Saturday class is not only for first-time parents who need to complete a childbirth class quickly, but great as a refresher course for returning parents.
 The course covers stages of labor, birth, medical interventions including cesarean birth and medication options, breathing and relaxation techniques, postpartum, and baby care basics.
 A labor and birth book is supplied with the class and a tour is offered.
 It is recommended that couples also register for the breastfeeding class.
-Please bring a sack lunch and 2 pillows to class.
+Please bring a sack lunch (or money for lunch in cafeteria) and 2 pillows to class.

 Please register early to hold your spot in the class.
 You are welcome to bring snacks or a meal to class.